The International Criminal Court issues an arrest warrant for Putin

 The International Criminal Court has issued an arrest warrant for Russian President Vladimir Putin for alleged war crimes involving accusations that Russia has forcibly taken Ukrainian children.

-The ICC also issued a warrant for Putin's commissioner for children's rights, Maria Alekseyevna Lvova-Belova.
+The ICC also issued a warrant for Putin's commissioner for children's rights, Maria Lvova-Belova.

 The court said in a news release Friday the two are "allegedly responsible for the war crime of unlawful deportation of population (children) and that of unlawful transfer of population (children) from occupied areas of Ukraine to the Russian Federation."

-The move by the criminal court at the Hague marked a significant, rare step, requesting the arrest of a sitting world leader, analysts said.
+The move by the criminal court at the Hague marked a significant step, requesting the arrest of a sitting world leader — even as analysts acknowledged the chances of arresting President Putin on the charges were slim.

-Russia is not a party to the court and officials said there's no significance to this arrest warrant.
+Indeed, in Moscow, officials were quick to note Russia had never signed on as a party to the ICC as they dismissed the charges outright.

 "The very question itself is outrageous and unacceptable," Kremlin spokesman Dmitry Peskov said.
-"Russia, as a number of other states, does not recognize the jurisdiction of this court, and therefore any of its decisions are for the Russian Federation from a legal point of view insignificant."
+"Russia, like a number of other states, does not recognize the jurisdiction of this court, and therefore any of its decisions are insignificant for the Russian Federation from a legal viewpoint."

 Ukrainian Prosecutor General Andriy Kostin called the court's decision "historic."